Heydarchi/SELinux-Explorer/README.md

     - [ ] Generated output for the selected items
     - [ ] Generated output for the selected Files
 - [ ] Make it possible to open multiple diagram
+- [ ] Make it possible to disable generating the diagram
+- [ ] Add toolbar ( Path, File, Clear Analyze Result, Clear Result, Analyze All)
+- [ ] Add lowercase/uppercase check for filter's keyword
+- [ ] Sort result files by date
+- [ ] Open filtered diagram automatically
+- [ ] Add Folder/File to the list of search automatically